RELIGIOUS ACCOMMODATION

-Title VII of the Civil Rights Act of 1964 (Title VII) prohibits federal agencies from discriminating against employees or applicants because of their religious beliefs or practices in hiring, firing, and other terms, conditions, and privileges of employment.
-Additionally, Title VII requires federal agencies to reasonably accommodate employees’ or applicants’ religious beliefs or practices unless doing so would impose an undue hardship upon the Agency.
+Title VII of the Civil Rights Act (Title VII) prohibits federal agencies from discriminating against employees or applicants because of their religious beliefs or practices in hiring, firing, and other terms, conditions, and privileges of employment.
+Additionally, Title VII requires federal agencies to reasonably accommodate employees' or applicants' religious beliefs or practices unless doing so would impose an undue hardship upon the Agency.

-DEFINING RELIGION AND RELIGIOUS DISCRIMINATION
+DEFINING RELIGION

 The Equal Employment Opportunity Commission (EEOC) defines "religious beliefs" to include theistic beliefs (i.e., those that include a belief in God) as well as non-theistic moral or ethical beliefs about right and wrong that are sincerely held with the strength of traditional religious views.
 In most cases, whether a practice or belief is religious in nature is not an issue.
 Religion typically concerns "ultimate ideas" about "life, purpose, and death."
 Social, political, and/or economic philosophies and personal preferences are not "religious" beliefs.
 It is important to consider that an individual's religious beliefs may change over time.
 Additionally, individuals may choose to adhere to some tenets of their religion but not others, and individuals may have a sincere belief in a religious practice that is not observed by other followers of their religion.